Adopting a Pug

 To assist in the rehoming of Pugs, please complete the form in full including the “About Yourself” section which will enable us to determine your suitability for a rescue Pug.
 It should be noted that all Pugs are rehomed to the most appropriate home to suit the Pug.

-May we remind you that applicants must be aged 21 to 74 years, and reside in the UK or Channel Isles.
+May we remind you that applicants must be aged over 21 years, and reside in England or Wales.

 If you are selected to adopt a Pug, you will usually be required to take him or her at very short notice.